 We aim to:

-- Emphasize issues of social justice and environmental sustainability across all specializations of planning.
+- Emphasize issues of social justice, racism and environmental sustainability across all specializations of planning.

 - Bridge the imagined gap between theory and practice.